shivams/zim-zotero-plugin/README.md

 Press `<Control><Alt>-I` or go to Insert -> Citations.
 A dialog will open up, where you can enter your query to search for items in your Zotero collection.
 After pressing `GO`, all the matching items will be added into your zim wiki.

+Alternatively you can add a single item by selecting the options `Selected in Zotero` or `Easy Key`.
+`Selected in Zotero` will insert the item currently selected in your Zotero app.
+To use `Easy Key`, modify your Zotero preferences to make the “Easy Citekey” exporter your default for “Quick Copy (CTRL+SHIFT+C)”.

 Changing the default link display format
 ------------------------